EU Licensed4.8/5

 Is gabapentin technically a sedative?

-No. Gabapentin is classified as an anti-epileptic and neuropathic pain medicine.
-However, sedation is one of its most common side effects due to its action on calcium channels in the nervous system.
+No. Gabapentin is classed as an anti-epileptic and neuropathic pain medicine.
+But sedation is one of its most common side effects.

 Will gabapentin help me sleep?